cosmos/sdk-tutorials/academy/my-own-chain/create-message.md

 }
 ```

-As an interface, it does not describe what should happen when called though.
+As an interface it does not describe what should happen when called.
 What Starport does with the help of Protobuf is compile the interface and create a default Go implementation.

 ## Next up

 Starport separates concerns into different files.
-The most relevant file for you at this point is `x/checkers/keeper/msg_server_create_game.go`, which is created once.
+The most relevant file for you at this point is `x/checkers/keeper/msg_server_create_game.go` which is created once.
 You need to code in the creation of the game proper in this file:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/e78cba34926ba0adee23febb1ce44774e2c466b3/x/checkers/keeper/msg_server_create_game.go#L10-L17]
 func (k msgServer) CreateGame(goCtx context.Context, msg *types.MsgCreateGame) (*types.MsgCreateGameResponse, error) {